 We met more pilgrims, a Frenchman named Michele, seen below talking to Rich, on the boardwalk leading to the Praia do Santo André.
 The pilgrims in front of them are the same ones we saw earlier in Póvoa de Varzim.

-Once reaching the Praia Santo André, the boardwalk continues and walks past the Hotel Santo André, then joins the street, the Rua da Marginal for 150 meters before the 3rd boardwalk system begins.
-At this large hotel complex you have reached the 9.25 kilometer mark on day sixteen of the Camino Portugués.
+Once reaching the Praia Santo André, the boardwalk continues and walks past the Hotel Santo André.
+At this large hotel complex you have reached the 9.25 kilometer mark on day sixteen of the Coastal Route on the Camino Portugués.

-We walked for not quite one kilometer on/off the Rua Marginal along the seacoast, on long straight concrete promenades toward the town of Aguçadoura and Aguçadoura Beach.
+We walked for not quite one kilometer on/off the Rua Marginal along the seacoast, on long straight concrete promenades toward the town of Aguçadoura and the Aguçadoura Beach.
 Soon after joining the Rua Marginal, the Aguçadoura Guest House is a few meters off-Camino and has dormitory accommodations, if you are finished for the day.
+There are more seaside accommodations, but most are houses for multiple people with high price tags.
+Check the map above to see them if you wish.

 Halfway towards Aguçadoura in the town of Areosa, we saw a sign pointing to a cafe, and we walked one block off the waterfront to see the Flor do Trigo pastry shop.
 After the usual delights and coffee, and sandwiches to compliment the treats, we headed back on the Camino.
 We had logged in about 10.5 kilometers for the day, not quite halfway.

-A bit farther, at kilometer 10.7 is the municipal Albergue de Aguçadoura, right along the Camino.
+Just after the pastry shop, you will pass an old windmill on your right.
+A bit farther, at kilometer 10.8 is the municipal Albergue de Aguçadoura, right along the Camino.
+They will accept reservations through the link provided or call +351 252 034 493.

 When the road ends at a carpark by the Aguçadoura Beach, the boardwalk begins again, winds around a bit, then walks straight on for about another 1.5 kilometers and past this windmill, pictured below.

-The boardwalk eventually comes to a parking area at a large soccer field, around 12.5 kms into the day.
-It turns inland a bit as it makes an S-curve, crosses another parking area to continue again, straight ahead along the eastern side of the soccer field.
+The boardwalk eventually comes to a parking area at a large soccer field, around 12.6 kms into the day.
+It turns inland a bit as it makes an S-curve, crosses another parking area to continue again, straight ahead on a boardwalk system.
+This next boardwalk system starts to the right of the white tower you can see in the photo below and runs along the eastern side of the soccer field.

 The windmill, in the distance, above, shown closer-up, below.
 We did not walk by this one.